What Started as Being an Animal Lover Turned into Homesteading in rural Florida

 As we share our experiences, challenges, and triumphs, we aim to foster a sense of community.
 We hope to inspire others to embrace the rewarding world of homesteading.
 From how-to’s on raising livestock to farm-to-table cooking featuring our fresh produce and goods, there are numerous opportunities to connect with us and learn about our way of life.

-So, come and join us through our blog or stop in.
-We are just outside of the town of Havana, Florida.
+So, come and join us through our blog.
 As we embark on this fulfilling journey of raising farm animals, nurturing the land, and cultivating a more sustainable future.
 TnF Farms is not just a place.
 It’s a lifestyle!
 We can’t wait to share it with you.

 5 Monetization Strategies for Your Hobby Farm